 What if I want to import a fish species that is not native to South Dakota?

 Prior to requesting an import permit, the applicant must receive approval from the South Dakota Department of Game, Fish and Parks Commission to possess non-native fish species for stocking in South Dakota waters.
-The request should be directed to the department's Fisheries Program Administrator so that the Commission can approve or disapprove the request.
-Once the Commission approves the request to import a non-native fish species, the applicant can request an importation permit from the Fish Health Specialist.
+The request should be directed to the department's Fisheries Program Administrator at 605.773.4501 so that the Department can approve or disapprove the request.
+Once the Department approves the request to import a non-native fish species, the applicant can request an importation permit from the Fish Health Specialist.